ClickHouse/ClickHouse/dbms/tests/instructions/developer_instruction_en.md

 # Test Data

 Developing ClickHouse often requires loading realistic datasets.
 It is particularly important for performance testing.
-Especially for you we have prepared a set of anonymized data from Yandex.Metrica.
+We have a specially prepared set of anonymized data from Yandex.Metrica.
 It requires additionally some 3GB of free disk space.
 Note that this data is not required to accomplish most of development tasks.

 ```
 sudo apt install wget xz-utils